 - 1. All students changing their program of study must complete a "Program Change Form".
-The Chief Academic Officer or Registrar will review the request before approval will be granted. - Students continuing from year one to year two of study are required to complete a continuance conversation with either their Program Director or the Chief Academic Officer.
-Please contact the Registrar for information regarding the process and they will be required to complete a program change form.
+The Chief Academic Officer or Registrar will review the request before approval will be granted. - 2.
+Students continuing from year one to year two of study are required to complete a continuance conversation with their Program Director.
+Please contact the Registrar for information regarding the process.